sashapurica/wowza.sdk/README.md

 ###Donations / Invite me a beer###

-This project is taking a lot of my time, so if you think this is worth enough you can just invite me a beer or colaborate with the project, also if you think you need more features you can collaborate and ask for your feature.
+This project is taking a lot of my time, so if you think this is worth enough you can just invite me for a beer or collaborate with the project, also if you think you need more features you can collaborate and ask for your feature.

 [Paypal link](https://www.paypal.me/carlosdcg/5)